 Lawyer for Criminal Sentencing Hearings in Brooksville, FL

 If you were arrested for or have already been convicted of a criminal offense in Central Florida, it will be in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. fights to get criminal charges reduced or dismissed, but can also present mitigating factors so people convicted of crime in the Sunshine State receive the most favorable sentences.
+The Law Office of Ashley Aulls, P.A. fights to get criminal charges reduced or dismissed, but can also present mitigating factors so people convicted of crime in the Sunshine State receive the most favorable sentences.

 Overview of Sentencing in Florida Criminal Cases

 - Where can I find more information about sentencing in Brooksville?

 Under Florida Statute § 921.231, a court can refer a case to the Department of Corrections for investigation and recommendation when an alleged offender is found guilty or enters a plea of nolo contendere or guilty.
 A probation officer with the Department of Corrections will be responsible for compiling a presentence investigation report that includes all of the following: